 Facts About the Current Good Manufacturing Practices (CGMPs)

-Pharmaceutical quality affects every American.
-FDA regulates the quality of pharmaceuticals very carefully.
+Pharmaceutical Quality affects every American.
+The Food and Drug Administration (FDA) regulates the quality of pharmaceuticals very carefully.
 The main regulatory standard for ensuring pharmaceutical quality is the Current Good Manufacturing Practice (CGMPs) regulation for human pharmaceuticals.
 Consumers expect that each batch of medicines they take will meet quality standards so that they will be safe and effective.
 Most people, however, are not aware of CGMPs, or how FDA assures that drug manufacturing processes meet these basic objectives.
 Recently, FDA has announced a number of regulatory actions taken against drug manufacturers based on the lack of CGMPs.
 This paper discusses some facts that may be helpful in understanding how CGMPs establish the foundation for drug product quality.